lookdnr/Simple-FFT/README.md

 When `main()` is called, the program lists files in the `/data/` directory and requests a file name:

 `>> Hello!`

 `>> Here are the files in \data:`

 `"Kocaeli.dat"`

 `"Loma_Prieta.dat"`

 `"Northridge.dat"`

 `"sine.txt"`

 `>> Enter a file to proceed with:`

 Enter `>> Loma_Prieta.dat` (not case-sensitive, but include the extension).
 Then:

 `>> Enter a sampling frequency (Hz): `

-From `Loma_Prieta.dat`, the sampling frequency is 100 Hz, so enter `>> 100`. $f_s$ must be a number greater than zero.
+Looking at `Loma_Prieta.dat`, we can see that the sampling frequency is 100 Hz, so enter `>> 100`. $f_s$ must be a number greater than zero.
 The algorithm ignores redundancies due to central symmetry, so the peak output frequency is the Nyquist frequency ($f_s / 2$) by design.

 Next, the program provides information about the tapering constant and prompts: